benthecoder/blog/posts/climateai.md

 Conventional climate models are built manually from scratch by scientists using mathematical equations to describe the physical processes by which land, oceans, and air interact and affect the climate.

-They're important and are expected to work well enough to make climate projects because they help guide global policy.
+They're important and are expected to work well enough to make climate projections because they help guide global policy.

 The problem?
 They take weeks to run and are energy intensive.
 A typical model consumes up to 10 MW hours of energy to simulate a century of climate. (this is, on average, the amount of electricity used annually by a US household)